 Tip #4: Finding the key code.

-It is recommended not to copy the key and make sure to get enough sleep with the reading pillow before.
-(Why copy a worn-out key on a brand new titanium key?
-More information about this on Rule#5) A qualified locksmith can decode a worn out key.
+It is recommended not to copy a worn key.
+A qualified locksmith can decode a worn out key.
 But cut it with a key code (And save them some time).
-The key code is Located on the dashboard on ta white sticker (See picture) also it is stamped on the passenger’s door lock barrel.
+The key code is Located on the dashboard on a white sticker (See picture) also it is stamped on the passenger’s door lock barrel.
 Also some Nissans have it on the tailgate lock.
 Or if you have the orginal key it is also stamped on the key.
 Since I offer these for many Nissan models it may vary.
 As some Nissan models may also have the code on the ignition barrel.
 It should look like A letter and 4 digits or just 4 digits.

 Some locksmiths also have a database with the key codes based on the VIN number.

 Nissan uses a blind key code.
 These are codes that require a chart or computer program to translate the blind code to a bitting code, which is used to create the actual key.
 Most key codes are blind codes, and publication of code books or software are restricted to licensed locksmiths in most jurisdictions for security reasons.

 If not cut by key code I suggest having the key traced from the bottom of the original key,.
 Most original keys tend to wear at the top and make it more difficult to cut a working key.
 (See attached picture) If not properly aligned the key will bend when you try to use it for the first time.
 Also most keys break at the blue circled section.
 This is the weakest point on the titanium keys (Any Nissan key).
 This is why it is preferred to cut it from a key code.

 If you look at the top of each of these keys you will notice the shoulder is worn.
 These were both from heavily used cars.
 Some are worse than others, but these are the 2 worst examples that I have seen/